AndrewJBateman/freeCodeCamp/README.md

 **every** tests whether all elements in the array pass the test implemented by the provided function, returns a Boolean,

-**filter** creates a new array with all elements that pass the test in the function contained,
+**filter** creates a new array with all elements that pass the test in the function contained.

+**find** returns the value of the first element in an array that pass a test.

+**findIndex** returns the index of the first element in an array that pass a test

 **flat**, creates a new array with all sub-array elements concatenated into it recursively up to the specified depth.